Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 The SYK model approaches a nearly conformal fixed point at low temperatures, where the fermions acquire a conformal dimension of $1/q$ and the model becomes (nearly) maximally chaotic in the sense of the chaos bound \cite{Maldacena:2015waa}.
 The case $q=2$ is special -- it is integrable rather than chaotic.

 The SYK model admits some simplifications in the limit of infinite $N$, and even more when we take $q$ to also be large.\footnote{ Here we mean that we first take the limit $N\rightarrow \infty$ and then we take $q\rightarrow \infty$.
-In the language of double scaled SYK (DSSYK), where $N$ is taken to infinity keeping the ratio $\lambda_{\text{SYK}} = 2q^2/N$ fixed, our limit has $\lambda_{\text{SYK}}=0$. } In this case, the survival amplitude averaged over the SYK ensemble is known analytically and one can use it to extract an averaged Lanczos sequence.
-At large $N$, some quantities are self averaging including the thermal two-point function \cite{Chowdhury:2021qpy} and many texts including the pioneering \cite{Parker:2018yvk} work under the assumption that the Krylov complexity is similarly self-averaging.
-These works extract the Lanczos sequence from the ensemble averaged survival amplitude using the moment method described in Sec.~\ref{sec:momentmethod}.
-As we will see in below in the discussion of Random Matrix Theory in Sec.~\ref{ssec:evo_spread_RMM}, ensemble averages of this kind match the coarse-grained Lanczos coefficients described in Sec.~\ref{sec:coarseLanczosSpectrum}, but do not capture higher moments such as covariances of the Lanczos spectrum.
-Applying the moment method to the ensemble averaged survival amplitude the leading contribution to the Lanczos coefficients at large $q$ reads
+In the language of DSSYK, where $N$ is taken to infinity keeping the ratio $\lambda_{\text{SYK}} = 2q^2/N$ fixed, our limit has $\lambda_{\text{SYK}}\rightarrow0$. } In this case, the survival amplitude averaged over the SYK ensemble is known analytically and one can use it to extract an averaged Lanczos sequence.
+At large $N$, some quantities are self averaging including the thermal two-point function \cite{Chowdhury:2021qpy} and many texts, including the pioneering Ref.~\cite{Parker:2018yvk}, work under the assumption that the Krylov complexity is similarly self-averaging.
+These works extract the Lanczos sequence from the ensemble averaged survival amplitude using the moment method described in Sec.~\ref{sec:momentmethod}.\footnote{Sometimes the survival amplitude is referred to as the auto-correlation function or thermal two-point function in this context.} As we will see below in the discussion of Random Matrix Theory in Sec.~\ref{ssec:evo_spread_RMM}, ensemble averages of this kind match the coarse-grained Lanczos coefficients described in Sec.~\ref{sec:coarseLanczosSpectrum}, but do not capture higher moments such as covariances of the Lanczos spectrum.
+Applying the moment method to the ensemble averaged survival amplitude, the leading contribution to the Lanczos coefficients at large $q$ reads

 where $\nu$ is implicitly defined via the relation $\beta \mathcal{J} = 2\nu/\cos(\nu)$.